theZFJ/theZFJ.github.io/content/jan2022CensorshipIncident.md

 *The next school year, I was reassigned to sports editor.
 I proposed writing an article about the [superintendent's resignation following his unsuccessful contract extension negotations](https://patch.com/new-jersey/edison-metuchen/no-contract-extension-leads-edison-schools-superintendent-leaving), which was a divisive matter for the Edison Board of Education.
 The newspaper advisers declined, claiming the matter was not sufficiently newsworthy.*

 *The other original writer, Devam Mondal, has since disavowed the COVID-19 article and does not wish to be associated with it or the ZFJ.
-He was promoted to* The Eagle's Eye *editor-in-chief for Sports and Opinion for one year and editor-in-chief for News the next.
+He was promoted to* The Eagle's Eye *editor-in-chief for Sports and Opinion the next school year and editor-in-chief for News the year after.
 He requested that his name be removed from the byline in the republished article below.
 I declined because I don't adulterate historical records to cover up information.*

 ---